 Cross-Registration.
-A student in the program wishing to take courses under the cross-registration scheme must first obtain approval of the Faculty Graduate Studies Committee.
+A student in the program wishing to take courses under the cross-registration scheme must first obtain approval of the GCS Graduate Studies Committee.
 (See Inter-University Agreement in Graduate Registration section)

 Time Limit.
 Please refer to the Academic Regulation page for further details regarding the Time Limit requirements.

 4. An admission offer will not be issued until a supervisor match has been made.
 Students are encouraged to review the list of faculty members' field of interests and directly contact those with whom you would like to work.